Muhammad Umer

-Muhammad Umer Baloch TI FIFAOM (1935 – 21 March 2004), alternatively spelled Mohammad Omer and popularly known as Captain Umer, was a Pakistani professional footballer who played as a striker.
+Muhammad Umer Baloch (Note: Name variously transliterated as Umar, Omer, and Omar in historical sources.)
+TI FIFAOM (1935 – 21 March 2004), popularly known as Captain Umer, was a Pakistani professional footballer who played as a striker.
 Renowned for his goal-scoring abilities, prolific finishing, and hat-tricks, he is widely considered as one of the greatest Pakistani footballers of all time.
-Since 1965, Umer is the all-time top goalscorer of the Pakistan national team.
+Since 1965, Umer is the all-time top goalscorer of the Pakistan national team with 18 goals.

 Starting his sport career in clubs in Karachi, Umer later represented Kolkata Mohammedan in the late 1950s.
 In his first year, he became the Calcutta League's top scorer, while also guiding Mohammedan to the title, also captaining the side to win the 1960 Aga Khan Gold Cup.
 He continued his professional career in various clubs in East Pakistan, winning various titles across his spells.
 Despite the fact that most of his goals are unregistered, Umer has reportedly scored around 1,000 goals in domestic football.

 Umer represented the Pakistan national football team from 1956 to 1965, and was the country's 13th international captain.
 He also represented Pakistan at the 1958 Tokyo Asian Games.
 Under his captaincy, he helped the side finish runner-ups at the 1962 Merdeka Tournament.

 In recognition of his contributions to the sport of football, Umer was honored with the Tamgha-e-Imtiaz in 1989.
 In 2004, a few months after his death he was awarded the FIFA Order of Merit, the highest honour awarded by FIFA.